oilprint/tech_group/README.md

  <h3> 🛠️  Technologies:  </h3>

-React: Used to create an interactive user interface.
+💠 React: Used to create an interactive user interface.<br/>

-HTML/CSS: For the structure and styles of the website.
+💠 HTML/CSS: For the structure and styles of the website.<br/>
+💠 Tailwind CSS: for styling  and responsive design throughout the website<br/>

-React Router: For routing between different application pages.
+💠 React Router: For routing between different application pages.

 ## Technologies Used: